PostHog/posthog.com/contents/blog/feedback-loops.md

 Instead, we treated this as valuable feedback and went back to the drawing board.
 "Can we come up with a better flow, given that we can't reuse existing feature flags?".
 If this led nowhere, I would've revisited the technical solution.
 But, this turned out to be very much possible, and we formalised the extra constraint of not re-using Feature Flags.

-Seeking feedback loops between stages allowed us to think of non-technical solutions to a technical problem.
-This constraint also led us to a UX flow that was a lot less confusing: Every experiment has three stages now: Creation, Implementation, and Results.
+Seeking feedback loops between stages allowed us to think of non-technical solutions to a technical problem, and led us to a UX flow that was a lot less confusing.
+Every experiment has three stages now: Creation, Implementation, and Results.

 Sometimes, it can be hard to get feedback at each stage.